-Distribution of Communion in the church this Sunday, September 20, will be from 4:00 – 4:30 pm.
+Distribution of Communion in the church on Sundays will be 4:10 pm.

-Hoy Domingo, 20 de septiembre, vamos a estar distribuyendo la Santa Comunion desde las 4:00pm de la tarde hasta las 4:30pm, en la Iglesia.
+Hoy Domingo, vamos a estar distribuyendo la Santa Comunion sera a las 4:10pm, en la Iglesia.

 The local hospitals are very strict with the threat of the COVID-19 Pandemic.
 If you feel sick enough to go to the hospital, please call the priests at (334) 272 3463 to come anoint you before you leave for the hospital, otherwise they will not let us see you in the hospital.

 Debido a la amenaza de la Pandemia del COVID-19, los hospitales locales estan bien estrictos.
 Si alguien se siente lo suficientemente enfermo como para ir al hospital por favor llame al sacerdote al (334) 272-3463 para que lo pueda ungir antes de que salga para el hospital, de lo contrario no nos van a dejar verlo en el hospital.